Great H of Scotland: Esmé Stewart, Duke of Lennox and James Stewart, Earl of Arran

 After James VI came of age, in 1581 he ordered the treasurer, William Ruthven, 1st Earl of Gowrie to give several jewels from his mother's collection to his favourite, Esmé Stewart, 1st Duke of Lennox including, in June, a gold chain of knots of pearls and diamonds.
-In October Lennox received a gold cross with diamonds and rubies, a chain of rubies, a carcan necklace of diamonds and gold roses, fore and back garnishings for a woman's head dress and other pieces that had belonged to Mary, Queen of Scots, with the Great H, which was detailed as:the greit Hary with the letter H contenand a greit dyamant and a greit ruby The receipt was signed by witnesses including Elizabeth Stewart and Alexander Hay of Easter Kennet.
-Lennox returned the jewels when he left for France in 1583.
+In October Lennox received a gold cross with diamonds and rubies, a chain of rubies, a carcan necklace of diamonds and gold roses, fore and back garnishings for a woman's head dress and other pieces that had belonged to Mary, Queen of Scots, with the Great H, which was again detailed as:the greit Hary with the letter H contenand a greit dyamant and a greit ruby The receipt was signed by witnesses including Elizabeth Stewart and Alexander Hay of Easter Kennet.
+Lennox returned the jewels to James Murray, keeper of the royal wardrobe, when he left for France in 1583.

-In 1585 the former royal favourite James Stewart, Earl of Arran was said to have embarked on a boat at Ayr carrying royal jewellery including 'Kingis Eitche', but he was forced to give his treasure up to Sir William Stewart aboard ship in the coastal water known as the Fairlie Road.
+In 1585, the former royal favourite James Stewart, Earl of Arran was said to have embarked on a boat belonging to Robert Jameson at Ayr carrying royal jewellery including the "Kingis Eitche", but he was forced to give his treasure up to William Stewart aboard ship in the coastal water known as the Fairlie Road.
 Stewart brought it to the King and the jewel was receipted by Sir George Home.
 It was noted that William Stewart had negotiated the recovery of the jewels, and delivered the "H" into the "king's own hands".
 The jewels recovered from the Earl of Arran and his wife Elizabeth Stewart, including the "H" were finally formally returned to the treasurer of Scotland, Robert Melville on 23 February 1586.